CRECKMODELING/Kinetic-Mechanisms/Liquid-Phase/Plastics/PS/README.md

 # PS kinetic Mechanisms

 In this folder are present the CHEMKIN format files.
 Each mechanism is labelled as polymer_Nspecies_Nreactions.
-For instance PS_44_330 is the mechanism with 44 species and 330 reactions.
+For instance PS_42_300 is the mechanism with 42 species and 300 reactions.
 The mechanism proposed for PS are:
 - [PS_55_500](PS_semidetailed) which is the updated published mechanism [(Locaspi et al., (2023)](https://doi.org/10.1016/j.jaap.2023.105960)
 - [PS_42_300](PS_reduced) a reduced version with lower computational cost
 - [PS_7_6](PS_multistep) a "global" mechanism with significantly lower computational cost.
 The reduction is performed with the approach proposed by [Pegurri et al. (2023)](https://doi.org/10.1016/j.combustflame.2023.113202).

-To cite the **Semi-detailed** Kinetic Mechanisms refer to the following publication:
-- **Locaspi, Andrea et al.** "Towards a lumped approach for solid plastic waste gasification: Polystyrene pyrolysis."Journal of Analytical and Applied Pyrolysis 171 (2023): 105960 [DOI](https://doi.org/10.1016/j.jaap.2023.105960)

-To cite the **Reduced** and the **multistep** Kinetic Mechanisms refer to the following publication:
+To cite the updated mechanisms refer to the following publication:
-- **Locaspi, Andrea et al.** "Reduced-order condensed-phase kinetic models for plastic waste thermochemical recycling: polyethylene, polypropylene, and polystyrene", under review at Chemical Engineering Journal
+- **Locaspi, Andrea et al.** "Reduced-order condensed-phase kinetic models for polyethylene, polypropylene and polystyrene thermochemical recycling", under review at Chemical Engineering Journal

 All mechanisms are described in detail in the PhD thesis:
 - **Locaspi Andrea**, "A lumped condensed-phase kinetic model for plastic waste thermochemical recycling", Politecnico di Milano, 2024